 It is common to spend years or even a whole career in the field looking for a signature artifact.
 When someone does unearth a treasured artifact, nothing can compare with the joy of that discovery.
 I am not going to say that opening a gift can compare to that level of fulfillment but then again there is always anticipation of what you will unwrap might be something more desirable than a new pair of socks.

 All the skull illustrations and artwork designs are original and found nowhere else.
 The hand painted ceramic plates and tiles I create and fire with the kiln in my own studio.
 The designs on the t shirts, coffee cups and posters are my own copyrighted artwork too, you won’t find them anywhere else.
-The path that lead me to creating this work is outlined on the About Page.

 Fossils have given us the history of Life on Earth.